 There were many distractions on South Orange Blossom Trail in the late 1960s and early 1970s.

-Foremost among them was The Inferno, a raunchy joint where a lot of construction workers spent their hard earned money drinking and enjoying the dancing.
+Foremost among them was The Inferno, a raunchy joint where a lot of construction workers spent their hard earned money drinking and enjoying the scantily clad dancing girls.

 The memories come flooding back every time I drive by.